 Beginning in January, 2020, Healthcare providers are encouraged to order vaccines online using our streamlined online vaccine order form.
 This form allows you to order regular vaccines, school vaccines, and high risk vaccines.

 Order Vaccines using the Online Vaccine / STI Supplies Order Form.
+Please note, at the current time, COVID-19 Vaccine Forms must be ordered through a separate form/process (see COVID-19 Vaccination Information below).

 If you wish to continue using the PDF and fax ordering method, three forms are available below to print and complete.